ProThoughts/Q2A-URL-Customizer/README.md

 it can also capitalize words based on options that you choose. including capitalizing all words, first word's first letter, or all word's first letters.

+## Features
+* Removes specific words from question url to make it smaller
+* Comes with a list of english words which have little SEO benefit
+* Makes URL shorter and richer in keywords
+* Can capitalize URLs(first letter, all word's first letters, or all letters in url)

 ## Installation
 1. Download the plugins and extract "q2a-url-customizer" directory.
 2. Upload it to your Q2A's plugin directory (`qa-plugins/q2a-url-customizer`).